ITU-BDSA23-GROUP9/Chirp/docs/report.md

 ## User activities

 We will outline a few different user journeys to showcase the capabilities of Chirp! users.
-This includes showcasing actions for an unauthorized user, guiding through registration and login processes, and demonstrating a typical user journey within the Chirp! app when logged in.
+This includes showcasing possible actions for an unauthorized user, guiding through registration and login processes, and demonstrating a typical user journey within the Chirp! app when logged in.

 ### Un-authorised user-journey